Tenerife is the largest of the Canary Islands and as such, has an area of 2.057 sq km and a population of almost 750.000.

 Also not to be missed when visiting Tenerife is the fiesta of Corpus Christi.
 This is when the Tenerife islanders spend endless hours building dream carpets made of sand and flowers.
 Some of the most amazing decorations can be seen in the floral carpets at La Orotava and La Laguna.

-View some nice photos of Tenerife on Tenerife Forum to get an idea of the island and it’s beauty.
+View some nice photos of Tenerife on Tenerife Forum to get an idea of the island and it’s beauty and follow Tenerife Forum on Twitter.